PRODUKTIVKELLER/simple-save-system/README.md

 ## Advanced Features

+### Can I use the plugin for consoles?

+Yes, we used the **Simple Save System** to port our game [Garden Simulator](https://store.steampowered.com/app/1403310/Garden_Simulator/) to all major consoles including PS4, PS5, Nintendo Switch, Xbox One and Xbox Series.
+To do so, you need to implement the `IFileReadWriter` interface as each platform comes with its own SDK and an API for reading and writing data.
+Use `SaveFileUtility.SetFileReadWriter(IFileReadWriter)` to use your custom implementation instead of the `DefaultFileReadWriter`.

 ### Shipped Save Slot

 For testing purposes it can be helpful to ship a save game on a certain save slot.